sidchopp/next-list/README.md

 import Link from "next/link";
 ```

-- Then, surround the anchor tags with this `link` component ang git `href` prop/attribute to it.
+- Then, surround the anchor tags with this `link` component and include `href` prop/attribute to it.
 Like this:

 ```js
 <Link href="/">